TheTosters/entity_serializer/README.md

 attributes are available for this node:
 - name - mandatory, tells what is name of new class, should be PascalCase typed.
 - copyWith - optional, default: true.
 Tells if new created class should have `@CopyWith` annotation
+- serializers - optional, default: null.
+List of all serializers which should be generated for this class.
+If empty/null then all know serializers are used.
+- generateEntity - optional, default: true.
+Tells builder if Dart class should be generated.
+If false then only serializers are generated.
+Class body need to be imported manually.

 To create fields for newly created class child-nodes described later can be added.
 Each child-node support following attributes: